wrishavgogo/Programming-Languages-/Java/Concurrency/codeWithAryanYoutube/2025/04 April/19 April/01 Thread Creation & LifeCyle/readme.txt

 4. difference b/w -> sleep(time)[sleep until time seconds , does not release locks] & wait()->[waits until notify() method is called , releases locks]

 5. when notify()/notifyAll() is called immediately thread does not start running , it is moved into ready queue to get CPU opputunity

+in Thread class there is a method called interrupt() if you call Thread.interrupt() then it throws a InterruptedException , which has to be handled in the caller of the thread when you do a thread.start() internally it calls the run() method of the thread .